HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### The case for register indexed mode

 The current implementation provides a base "register plus offset" and a "base register plus register" addressing mode.
 Modern CPUs such as the RISC-V family instruction set do not offer a register plus register mode.
-The key argument is hardware complexity and the fact that the register indexed mode can easily be implemented with a two instruction sequence, where the first instructons builds the address offset and the next instrcution just uses the result as base register.
+The key argument is hardware complexity and the fact that the register indexed mode can easily be implemented with a two instruction sequence, where the first instructions builds the address offset and the next instruction just uses the result as base register.

 To be investigated.
-Address adjustments as part of an register indexed access is a powerful feature when looping through arrays and well worth the additional hardware and complexity.
+Address adjustments as part of an register indexed access is a powerful feature when looping through arrays and well worth the additional hardware complexity.

 ### Instruction bundling

-Supercalar prcessors attempt to execute more than one instruction in one cycle.
+Supercalar processors attempt to execute more than one instruction in one cycle.
 In a superscalar design the hardware detects teh potential hazards of the instrcutions in flight.
 When the instructions can furthermore execute in an out of order model, management of the dependencies becomes even more complex and require a lot of hardware estate.

 VLIW architectures group instructions in a bundle fetched by the instruction fetch stage, complemented with a template field that will tell the hardware about the type of instructions in the bundle.
 It is the responsibilty of the compiler to ensure that the instructions in a bundle will not conflict.
-Although an assembler could also work with instruction bundles, considerting all deoendencies and potential conflicts are a hard an cumbersome task for a human assembler programmer.
+Although an assembler could also work with instruction bundles, considerting all dependencies and potential conflicts are a hard an cumbersome task for a human assembler programmer.

 <!--------------------------------------------------------------------------------------------------------->
 <!--------------------------------------------------------------------------------------------------------->